-Rural development has been an essential component of the development strategy in Bangladesh where more than four-fifths of the population live in the countryside and where agriculture is the mainstay of the economy.
-The rural sector is characterized by a number of major problems: the vast majority of the unemployed people are or underemployed, almost one-third are landless and about half of the households have incomes below the poverty line.
+Rural development has been an essential component of development strategy in Bangladesh where more than four-fifths of the population live in the countryside and where agriculture is the mainstay of the economy.
+The rural sector is characterized by a number of major problems: the vast majority of the people are unemployed underemployed, almost one-third are landless and about half of the households have incomes below the poverty line.